 ARCH High School Summer Research Internship

 Mohawk high school juniors and those who participate in the MYHA Afterschool Program are eligible to apply to a three-week summer internship program at Roswell Park.
 Summer interns are matched with research scientists from Roswell Park and work on diverse research projects.
-High school interns will learn about the hallmarks of cancer and work closely with members of our Center for Indigenous Cancer Research (CICR).
+High school interns will learn about the hallmarks of cancer and work closely with members of our Department of Indigenous Cancer Health.
 This is a paid internship opportunity, and includes free housing.

 ARCH College Summer Research Internship